 .
-There are numerous listed building dotted on the boundaries of the site, as well as some further afield.
+There are numerous listed building dotted on the boundaries of the site, as well as some further a field.
 Their setting is protected by law.
-The setting of all of these heritage assets would be intrinsically harmed by this development.
+The setting of all of these heritage assets would be intrinsically harmed be this development.

 .
 The land at the site has been farmed successfully since the 17th century, probably earlier, and as such has historical agricultural significance.
-We know this because we have sight of the deeds, (including a map) for the house and land at Little Cheveney Farm dating back to the the early 1653.
-These historical documents are unique and give the house and associated farmland a significant historical value.
+We know this because we have sight of the deeds, (including a map) fo the house and land at Little Cheveney Farm dating back to the the early 1653.
+These historical documen are unique and give the house and associated farmland a significant historical value.

-NPPF Paragraph 180c - "development resulting in the loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or veteran trees) should be refused."
+NPPF Paragraph 180c - "development resulting in the loss or deterioration of irreplaceable habitats (su as ancient woodland and ancient or veteran trees) should be refused."

 .
 Parkland in Kent is rare, but is a prominent feature at the heart of this proposal.
-The Historic Parkland of Grade 11 Little Cheveney Farmhouse is a unique feature of the local area and is full of veteran oak trees which are legally protected.
-Oak trees are the UK's most important tree for biodiversity, supporting around 2,200 species.
+The Historic Parklanc Grade 11 Little Cheveney Farmhouse is a unique feature of the local area and is full of veteran oak ti which are legally protected.
+Oak trees are the UK's most important tree for biodiversity, supporting aroun 2,200 species.
 This is more than any other native tree species.
-This plot of land should therefore be regarded as an important ecological and heritage asset of the Borough.
-The Statkraft proposal fails to recognise this.
-The solar farm encloses the Parkland on 3 sides with 2.4m high security fencing and access roads with no buffer.
-Such close proximity to the border would not only cause harm to the setting of the Parkland but would cause deterioration of this green space.
-In addition, there the ancient ancient woodland which is across the field from the parkland.
-The buffer that has been put in place around this protected space is insufficient.
+This plot of land should their regarded as an important ecological and heritage asset of the Borough.
+The Statkraft proposal recognise this.
+The solar farm encloses the Parkland on 3 sides with 2.4m high security fencing and acces roads with no buffer.
+Such close proximity to the border would not only cause harm to the setting o Parkland but would cause deterioration of this green space.
+In addition, there the ancie woodland which is across the field from the parkland.
+The buffer that has been put in place around thi protected space is insufficient.